mkbr01/azure-database-migration331/README.md

 ## Overview

-This README provides a comprehensive guide to setting up and migrating a production database to Azure SQL Database.
+This README provides a guide to setting up and migrating a production database to Azure SQL Database.
 The project aims to demonstrate expertise in cloud engineering by implementing a robust, secure, and efficient database migration process on Microsoft Azure.

 ## Table of Contents